starton-io/docs/docs/Smart-contract/understanding-the-relayer.md

 Pre-chain, the Relayer:

--   **Checks transaction**: The relayer verifies that the transaction format is valid.
+-   **Checks transaction**: The Relayer verifies that the transaction format is valid.
--   Estimates **gas price**: The relayer checks with blockchain providers and estimates how much the user will pay per unit of gas as a fee.
+-   Estimates **gas price**: The Relayer checks with blockchain providers and estimates how much the user will pay per unit of gas as a fee.
 -   Estimates **gas limit**
 -   Sets a nonce to indicate the order of transactions:
 -   Sign with a KMS (AWS)